Koottukar (2010 film): Plot

 Chandradas, an advocate receives a phone call during his birthday party regarding a business deal from Unnikrishnan, who then kills him when they meet.
-Antony Alex, Unni's childhood friend, attempts to arrest him and his underworld ally Masthan Bhai, but Masthan's right-hand man Mahmmed shows up and saves them.
+Commissioner Antony Alex, Unni's childhood friend, attempts to arrest him and his underworld ally Masthan Bhai, but Masthan's right-hand man Mahmmed shows up and saves them.
 Masthan tells Mahmmed not to kill Alex and promises to surrender once Unni has completed his revenge.
-Alex becomes Commissioner of Police and visits Father Varghese Chembanthotti, who tries to make contact with Unnikrishnan through Bhai, but fails.
+Alex visits Father Varghese Chembanthotti, who tries to make contact with Unni through Masthan, but fails.
 Later, Unni visits his old house and reminisces his past.

-His father Krishnan, an honest taxi driver, had wanted his son to be a police officer, and Unnikrishnan had passed his exams and was selected for IPS training.
+Unni's father Krishnan, an honest taxi driver, wanted his son to be a police officer, and Unnikrishnan had passed his exams and was selected for IPS training.
 He was also in love with a woman named Achu, whom both families expected him to marry.
 But one day, Krishnan was attacked by a drunk man named Kannan.
-Unni fought the attacker off; however, Kannan's father, S. P. Somasundaram, ordered police officer Rajan to take Krishnan and Unni into custody and beat them.
+Unni fought the attacker off; however, Kannan's father Somasundaram, ordered a corrupt police officer Rajan to take Krishnan and Unni into custody and beat them.
 Rajan and his accomplice Narayanan tortured the pair, and in the process, Krishnan gets killed.
 Afterwards, Unni was falsely convicted of killing a police officer and sent to prison.
-Achu, at Unni's urging, went along with her parents' plans and married someone else.
-Unni's mother and sister were raped by Rajan and Narayanan; the women committed suicide.

 In jail, Unni was attacked by another prisoner, but Masthan intervened and saved him.
 Masthan revealed that Somasundaram and Kannan had betrayed him to customs in a smuggling deal.
 That was the point at which Unnikrishnan and Masthan became friends and allies.
+Achu, at Unni's urging, went along with her parents' plans and married someone else.
+Unni's mother and sister gets raped by Rajan and Narayanan and in shame they commits suicide.

-Back in the present, Unni kills those who have ruined his life one by one, with Masthan's and Mahmmed's assistance, but the mission to kill Kannan goes wrong.
-Kannan reveals that Masthan was his killer before he dies, and Somasundaram begins a manhunt, though Somasundaram stabs Masthan to death before he can be captured.
+Back in the present, Unni kills those who have ruined his life one by one, with Masthan's and Mahmmed's help, but the mission to kill Kannan goes wrong.
+Kannan reveals that Masthan was his killer before he dies.
+Somasundaram stabs Masthan to death, and avenges Kannan's death.
 Unni then pays a last visit to Father Varghese and asks the priest to pray for him.
 Meanwhile, Somasundaram takes Mahmmed into custody and uses his confession to arrest Unni.

-In the final act, Aswathy successfully prosecutes Unni, who is sentenced to death.
-After the verdict, Aswathy commits suicide.
-Unni manages to escape from custody, but only temporarily; as the police shoot him down, Somasundaram is accidentally killed by Alex.
-Unni dies in Father Varghese's arms with Alex by his side.
+In the final act, Aswathy prosecutes Unni, who is sentenced to death.
+After the verdict, Aswathy dies.
+While taking to the prison, Unni breaks from custody and attacks Somasundaram and while trying shoot Unni, Somasundaram gets accidentally killed by Alex.
+Unni dies in Father Varghese's arms with Alex by his side, being very mournful in killing his own friend.